Jesus Piece (album): Background and recording

 The first glimpse seen of the Game's fifth studio album was through Twitter a couple of days before The R.E.D.
 Album was released.
 The Game posted a video of him in a studio session with 1500 or Nothin'.
 In the session, he titled the fifth LP Soundtrack to Chaos.
 The session showed them recording a song that was later released, called "Everywhere" which featured J. Black.
 To build hype, the Game released a mixtape called California Republic.
 The mixtape was released on April 6, 2012.

 In early 2012, the Game changed the album's title to F.I.V.E.: Fear is Victory's Evolution.
 He also announced that Cool & Dre would be executive producing, while DJ Khaled was a co-executive producer.
 The Game changed the title of the album for the second time due to similarities with Trey Songz's Chapter V and 50 Cent's digital album.
 He told in an interview with DJ Skee that the album borrows its name from the title track featuring Kanye West, and it has a concept on enjoying life to the fullest while still believing in God.
 Jesus Piece stands as the Game's only concept record to date.
 He scrapped the years worth of material from the album sessions except for the song "Jesus Piece" and intended to change the whole album behind that one song.
 After this, the Game had 60 days to re-record the entire album, which included calling rappers that already recorded verses for the project (such as Lil Wayne and Rick Ross) having to come back in and re-record their verses to fit the album concept.

 In an August 2012 interview with DJ Skee, the Game confirmed that Jesus Piece was scheduled for a release in the fourth quarter of 2012.
 He also hinted at another mixtape before the album releases and that he has more than 5,000 records on his computer that had yet to be released to the public.

-The Game has also stated that the album is dedicated to late Chicago rapper, Lil Jojo after he was killed.
+The Game has also stated that the album was dedicated to rapper Lil JoJo, a Chicago rapper who was murdered on September 4, 2012.